nimakam/nimakam-notes/stable-coin/ecosystem.md

 A few possibilities around shifting of strategic power between groups of actors:

+- **External player (whale) capture** - External players with great financial resources coming in and controlling the source of truth, or disrupting the system otherwise
-- Conflict between price feed providers - Sub-group of price feed providers going rogue to eliminate another group from ecosystem
+- **Conflict between price feed providers** - Sub-group of price feed providers going rogue to eliminate another group from ecosystem
-- Price feed providers collusion - Feed providers colluding to abuse the system through liquidations
+- **Price feed provider collusion** - Feed providers colluding to abuse the system through liquidations
-- Price feed providers and loan taker collusion - Feed providers and loan takers colluding to take advantage of the money holders and users
+- **Price feed providers and loan taker collusion** - Feed providers and loan takers colluding to take advantage of the money holders and users
-- Influence consolidation through loan taking aggregators - Consolidation and influence of loan takers preferences through aggregators (like InstaDapp), and collusion with price feed providers for kickbacks
+- **Influence consolidation through loan taking aggregators** - Consolidation and influence of loan takers preferences through aggregators (like InstaDapp), and collusion with price feed providers for kickbacks
-- Shortage of pegged currency - This can occur during wind-down of protocol in case of hard-fork, causing loss of collateral for loan takers
+- **Shortage of pegged currency** - This could theoretically occur due to burned or lost tokens, and during wind-down of protocol in case of hard-fork, causing loss of collateral for loan takers

 ToDo - Detail above dynamic changes along with mitigation steps considered by the system